dahamne/liquorreview_Frontend/README.md

-#tips to start the project
+# Tips to start the project

 1.first go to the folder and run $npm install